What is the Law Regarding Employment in Tahlequah?

 Anti-Discrimination laws in Tahlequah

 The laws applicable for citizens of Tahlequah generally make discrimination illegal at any phase of employment, such as hiring, working environment, and terminations.
-Tahlequah residents must follow laws which prohibit employer discrimination against members of various classes.
+Tahlequah residents must follow laws which prohibit employer discrimination against members of different classes.
 These classes include age, gender, race, religion, disability, and national origin.

 An administrative agency such as the EEOC can hear discrimination claims.
 Also, some lawyers specialize in claims for discrimination.